 The reasons are clear: MLOps offers advanced organizations the opportunity to reduce deployment time and monitor ML models for model drift in production.
 For organizations early in their AI journeys, the platforms provide a management and operational framework, so that data scientists can focus on developing and testing their models.
 The net is that in 2021, we should see more companies demonstrating successful ML models in production.

 Businesses prioritize practical solutions that deliver near-term value

 Digital transformation trends run the gamut, in keeping with the term's broad mandate.
 This list of 2021 trends is different.
-It focuses on technologies and practices that help more organizations deliver near-term business impacts via competitive data and technology capabilities.
+It focuses on technologies and practices that help more organizations deliver near-term digital transformation benefits via competitive data and technology capabilities.

 In other words, platforms in low-code, MLOps, multi-cloud management and data streaming will be key for businesses across many industries to go from agile technology processes to capabilities that drive business agility.

 These articles provide timely information on digital transformation best practices, online learning courses, must-read books and examples of companies that have succeeded in digital transformation.